ethereum/EIPs/SIPS/sip-53.md

 ### Forced Option Exercise

-In the current design, at the destruction of a market, the value of any exercised options is given to the market creator.
-However, in the future it may be useful to allow these wallets to be force-exercised after the maturity period by external parties, who would receive a portion of the value owed to these wallets.
+In the current design, at the expiry of a market, the value of any unexercised options is given to the account that cleans up the market.
+However, in the future it may be useful to allow these options to be force-exercised after the maturity period by external parties, who would receive a portion of the value owed to these wallets.